SGCNeRF: Few-Shot Neural Rendering via Sparse Geometric Consistency Guidance: Method

 \section{Method}

 In the concluding section, we delve into an in-depth analysis to unravel the underlying reasons for FreeNeRF's \cite{yang2023freenerf} shortcomings.
 The investigation discerns {frequency truncation during initial training} as the primary factor responsible.
 In response to this, we introduce a novel sparse geometry regularization approach meticulously crafted to {mitigate frequency truncation by identifying high-frequency keypoints}.
 Utilizing a sparse feature-matching network, we establish correspondences across multiple input views and enforce geometry regularization on the resulting pairs, aligning with the principles of multi-view geometry.
 The details of the feature-matching method are expounded in \ref{matching}.
-To ensure accuracy of correspondences, we introduce a straightforward geometry-consistent filter that eliminates inaccurate correspondences through analytical computation of the minimal distance between two rays.
+To ensure the accuracy of correspondences, we introduce a straightforward geometry-consistent filter that eliminates inaccurate correspondences through the analytical computation of the minimal distance between two rays.
 This filter significantly improves performance and is detailed in \ref{Filter}.
-Finally, our regularization loss is outlined in \ref{Loss}, and the visualization of our method is presented in Fig. \ref{fig:method}.
+Finally, {we propose a frequency-guided geometric regularization loss as outlined in \ref{Loss},} and the visualization of our method is presented in Fig. \ref{fig:method}.